Tax break lure for foreign-based companies - Shepparton News

 Foreign-based companies could soon be lured to Australia with the incentive of tax breaks.

-Acting Immigration Minister Alan Tudge is spearheading a plan to entice international talent and business.

-The program hinges on financial incentives and visas targeted at skilled workers.
+Acting Immigration Minister Alan Tudge is spearheading a plan to entice international talent and business with a program that hinges on financial incentives and visas for skilled workers.

-Mr Tudge is focusing on the advanced manufacturing, health and financial services sectors.

 "It's OK that we've got support in place at the moment with JobKeeper and JobSeeker - that's fine and that's a good thing - but to get to the next stage we need to have investment."